-Here is a number that should keep you up at night: there are more than 30,000 pieces of orbital debris large enough to be tracked by ground-based radar and optical systems currently circling Earth.
-That is 30,000 objects -- spent rocket stages, dead satellites, fragments from collisions and explosions -- hurtling through space at velocities exceeding 7 kilometers per second.
+Here is a number that should keep you up at night: there are more than 36,500 pieces of orbital debris large enough to be tracked by ground-based radar and optical systems currently circling Earth (ESA Space Debris Office, 2026 Annual Report).
+That is over 36,000 objects -- spent rocket stages, dead satellites, fragments from collisions and explosions -- hurtling through space at velocities exceeding 7 kilometers per second.
 At that speed, a paint fleck can pit a window.
 A bolt can punch through a wall.
 And a 10-centimeter fragment can deliver the energy of a hand grenade.

-Now consider that the 30,000 tracked objects represent only the tip of the iceberg.
+Now consider that the tracked population represents only the tip of the iceberg.
 Estimates suggest there are roughly 1 million objects between 1 and 10 centimeters in size, and more than 130 million particles smaller than 1 centimeter.
 We cannot track most of them.
 We cannot predict where most of them are.
 And every single one of them is a potential bullet.

 The space debris crisis is not a future problem.
 It is a present one.
 And it is getting worse every year.